 - does not submit thoughtful assessments of peer work by the course deadline

 We cannot watch you as you write your exam, so it is possible for students to cheat.
-If the instructor has grounds to believe that a student has cheated on an exam, he can expel that student from the course.
+If the instructors have grounds to believe that a student has cheated on an exam, they can expel that student from the course.

 Cem Kaner, BBST Learning Objectives